laravel/docs/notifications.md

 <a name="marking-notifications-as-read"></a>
 ### Marking Notifications As Read

 Typically, you will want to mark a notification as "read" when a user views it.
-The `Illuminate\Notifications\Notifiable` trait provides a `markAsRead` method, which updates the `read` column on the notification's database record:
+The `Illuminate\Notifications\Notifiable` trait provides a `markAsRead` method, which updates the `read_at` column on the notification's database record:

     $user = App\User::find(1);